PFAS Water Contamination Wurtsmith Air Force base (Oscoda), Michigan

 - Landfills

-In September 2018, the Army conducted a pre-site investigation at Picatinny Arsenal to evaluate the potential for PFAS migration off-post on the Southern Boundary of the installation and establish the necessity of collecting groundwater samples from off-post private potable wells.
+In September 2018, the Army conducted a pre-site investigation at Picatinny Arsenal to evaluate potential PFAS migration off-post on the Southern Boundary and establish the need for collecting groundwater samples from off-post private potable wells.

 The investigation identified ten areas of potential interest and developed a drinking water pathway for each area of PFAS exposure.
-It was established that all the identified areas posed a potential threat to drinking water receptors.
+All the identified areas posed a potential threat to drinking water receptors.
 Areas of PFAS release impacting drinking water receptors located at the south include Building 169 – Firehouse 1, Former WWTP Facility, Post Farm Landfill, Former Pyrotechnic Area and Sanitary Landfill, Former Lower Burning Grounds, and Former Building 24.

 Areas of potential PFAS release impacting drinking water receptors located off base to the eastern boundary are Building 3316 – Firehouse 2, Lawn to the North of Building 3409/3410, and Building 3801 –NJARNG Helipad Area.